what to do when XP is no longer secure

 The death of Windows XP - a personal view:

 Microsoft's decision to end support for XP seems even more cavalier when you realise that 80% of the cash machines in the UK run on that old Operating System.
-I am amazed that the combined muscle of governments, business and especially the banks have not been able to twist the arm of that company.
-I am have had to help a small company whose network -and a program I wrote for them in 1990 (!) - is dependent on two versions of Windows which are no longer secure.
-WHAT ARE MICROSOFT THINKING ?
+I am amazed that the combined muscle of governments, business and especially the banks have not been able to twist the arm of Microsoft to continue support for XP, although they continued to update the security support for a while.

 I am pleased to say that expert, Leo, is saying similar things in this video.
 Except that he seems to encourage those people who hate change to carry on with XP as long as they fortify their anti malware protection.
 I disagree with this.
 It can lead to disaster.
 But he DOES also suggest the Linux (Ubuntu) method. http://askleo.com/what-to-do-about-windows-xp/?awt_l=BNm.h&awt_m=JYwNLaywTJdfbL